Pay and display: Coupon parking

 Coupon parking, also known as parking vouchers, is a variation of pay and display without the use of machines; instead, the motorist purchases a booklet of coupons in advance from the authorities.
 To use a parking coupon, the motorist has to completely tear off tabs of the date and time, or scratch off panels on the date and time in which he/she leaves the vehicle.
 This process is similar to disc parking, except that a parking disc is reusable whereas a coupon can only be used once.
 In the Republic of Ireland, reusable free-parking discs are unknown and parking coupons are called "parking discs".
 The coupon is displayed on the dashboard or hung from the top of a door window facing the roadside.
 Multiple coupons are used if the parking time exceeds the allowance given for a single coupon, though this is not always permitted.
 The system is widely used in Singapore and Brazil, and in parts of some countries such as New Zealand, Malaysia, Austria, Ireland and Israel.

+Pay and display in hospitality

+The pay and display concept has also been adapted for hospitality settings, particularly bars and high-volume venues.
+In this model, customers order and pay on their mobile phone, then display a confirmation screen to staff for fulfillment.
+Rather than printing a parking ticket for a vehicle dashboard, the customer shows a digital order ticket at the bar.

+Three Deep Hospitality applies this idea to bars by allowing venues to make selected drinks available for quick mobile ordering during busy periods.
+Guests pay on their phone and display the completed order to bar staff, reducing the need for open tabs, card readers, or verbal ordering in crowded environments.
+The system is intended for fast-moving items such as beers, shots, ready-to-drink beverages, and simple mixed drinks.